Fascism: Etymology

 The Italian term fascismo is derived from fascio, meaning 'bundle of sticks', ultimately from the Latin word fasces.
 This was the name given to political organizations in Italy known as fasci, groups similar to guilds or syndicates.
 According to Italian fascist dictator Benito Mussolini's own account, the Fasces of Revolutionary Action were founded in Italy in 1915.
 In 1919, Mussolini founded the Italian Fasces of Combat in Milan, which became the National Fascist Party two years later.
-The Fascists came to associate the term with the ancient Roman fasces or fascio littorio, a bundle of rods tied around an axe, an ancient Roman symbol of the authority of the civic magistrate carried by his lictors, which could be used for corporal and capital punishment at his command.
+The fascists came to associate the term with the ancient Roman fasces or fascio littorio, a bundle of rods tied around an axe, an ancient Roman symbol of the authority of the civic magistrate, carried by his lictors.
 The symbolism of the fasces suggested strength through unity: a single rod is easily broken, while the bundle is difficult to break.

-Similar symbols were developed by different fascist movements: for example, the Falange symbol is five arrows joined by a yoke.
+Prior to 1914, the fasces symbol was widely employed by various political movements, often of a left-wing or liberal persuasion.
+For instance, according to Robert Paxton, "Marianne, symbol of the French Republic, was often portrayed in the nineteenth century carrying the fasces to represent the force of Republican solidarity against her aristocratic and clerical enemies."
+The symbol often appeared as an architectural motif, for instance on the Sheldonian Theater at Oxford University and on the Lincoln Memorial in Washington, D.C.

 Definitions

-Historians, political scientists, and other scholars have long debated the exact nature of fascism.
-Historian Ian Kershaw once wrote that "trying to define 'fascism' is like trying to nail jelly to the wall."
-Each different group described as fascist has at least some unique elements, and many definitions of fascism have been criticized as either too broad or too narrow.
-According to many scholars, fascism—especially once in power—has historically attacked communism, conservatism, and parliamentary liberalism, attracting support primarily from the far-right.
-Frequently cited as a standard definition by notable scholars, such as Roger Griffin, Randall Schweller, Bo Rothstein, Federico Finchelstein, and Stephen D. Shenfield, is that of historian Stanley G. Payne.
+Historian Ian Kershaw once wrote, "Trying to define 'fascism' is like trying to nail jelly to the wall."
+Each group described as "fascist" has at least some unique elements, and frequently definitions of "fascism" have been criticized as either too broad or too narrow.
+According to many scholars, fascists—especially when they are in power—have historically attacked communism, socialism, and parliamentary liberalism, attracting support primarily from the far-right.

+One of the schools of fascism studies understands fascism as a movement based on the myth of national rebirth, called palingenesis.
+Prominent members of the school include Stanley G. Payne, Roger Griffin, and Roger Eatwell, who defined their theories as the "new consensus".

 Payne's definition of fascism focuses on three concepts: